Online Applied Behavior Analysis (ABA) Coursework

-Marian’s fully online Applied Behavior Analysis (ABA) courses will equip students with the ability to effectively address challenging behaviors while preparing students to sit for the Board Certified Assistant Behavior Analyst (BCaBA) or the Board Certified Behavior Analyst (BCBA) credential.
-Successful completion of the Verified Course Sequence meets the BACB's course work requirements to sit for the exam.
+Marian’s fully online Applied Behavior Analysis (ABA) training courses will equip students with the ability to effectively address challenging behaviors.
+Successful completion of this Verified Course Sequence meets Behavior Analyst Certification Board (BACB) coursework requirements to sit for an exam to pursue either the Board Certified Assistant Behavior Analyst (BCaBA) or Board Certified Behavior Analyst (BCBA) credential.
+This program is designed for working professionals who previously completed a bachelor's or master's degree and seek to expand their credentials.

-Students enrolled in ABA courses will acquire behavior analytic knowledge and skills to effectively address social maladaptive behaviors.
-Skills include the ability to increase socially appropriate behaviors ensuring individuals are able to live, work, and be educated in the least restrictive environments.
+Students enrolled in our online ABA training program acquire behavior analytic knowledge and skills to effectively address socially maladaptive behaviors.
+ABA students will learn how to identify and implement behavior analytic techniques to increase socially appropriate behaviors, ensuring individuals are able to live, work, and be educated in the least restrictive environments.

-The curriculum for each course is rooted in the fifth edition Task List and is an approved Verified Course Sequence (VCS) by Association for Behavior Analysis International (ABAI).
-The ABAI has verified Marian’s ABA courses toward the coursework requirements needed for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examinations.
-(Applications will need to meet additional requirements before they can be deemed eligible to take the examination.)
+The curriculum for each course is rooted in the Behavior Analyst Certification Board’s fifth edition Task List, the definitive document for conducting an FBA, and is an approved Verified Course Sequence (VCS) by the Association for Behavior Analysis International (ABAI).
+The ABAI has verified Marian’s ABA courses toward the subject requirements needed for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examinations.
+As a note, applicants will need to meet additional requirements before they can be deemed eligible to take the examination.

-The ABA curriculum consists of seven courses (18 credit hours total) administered over three semesters for students to learn and practice the behavior analytic skills required by the Behavior Analyst Certification Board (BACB).
-Marian’s ABA coursework includes foundational concepts and philosophical underpinnings, as well as instruction specific to the BACB’s Code of Ethics.
-Courses also include advanced behavior analytic concepts and principles, application of interventions, as well as personnel training and development.
+The online ABA curriculum consists of seven courses (18 credit hours total) administered over three semesters for students to learn and practice the behavior analytic skills required by the Behavior Analyst Certification Board (BACB).
+Marian’s online ABA coursework includes foundational concepts and philosophical underpinnings, as well as instruction specific to the BACB’s Code of Ethics.
+Courses also include advanced behavior analytic concepts and principles and application of interventions, as well as personnel training and development.

-The certification in ABA is an option for those with a desire to further their career.
-Whether or not you wish to pursue your BCBA credential, the ABA courses from Marian will provide you with knowledge, skills, and abilities in the area of behavior analysis you need to advance your career.
+Obtaining ABA certification is an option for those with a desire to further their career.
+Whether or not you wish to pursue your BCBA credential, the online ABA training courses from Marian will provide you with knowledge, skills, and abilities in the area of behavior analysis you need to advance your career.

 - SPD 650: Behavior Analytic Concepts and Principles